winglungngai/GitHubPracticeProject/Preview.md

-So we have taken a different approach: using the stakeholder analysis to identify the stakeholder whose needs are the most ignored, which turns out to be the external developers Based on the stakeholder analysis, we made a decision to focus on our target stakeholder group  - the external developers, and help them by creating relevant architectural documents that are missing.
+So we have taken a different approach: using the stakeholder analysis to identify the stakeholder whose needs are the most ignored, which turns out to be the external developers Based on the stakeholder analysis, we made a decision to focus on our target stakeholder group  - the external developers, and help them understand the system by creating mssing architectural documents that are relevant.

 #### View & Viewpoints
 A document describing how (part of) the system works